 9 April 2018 — Being vaccinated against diseases like diphtheria, measles, whooping cough, meningitis, pneumonia, yellow fever, and other potentially fatal illnesses is a commonplace event for many children.
 But in northern Mali, where a combination of insecurity, isolation, and limited health infrastructure means that many communities cannot access health facilities, it can prove difficult to protect children against these illnesses.

-In its existing projects in the region, ongoing since 2015, MSF staff had begun to notice that many children had not been immunised against common illnesses for several years.
+In its existing projects in the region, ongoing since 2015, MSF staff had begun to notice that many children had not been immunized against common illnesses for several years.
 As a result, and in partnership with the Ministry of Health and local authorities, MSF launched a vaccination campaign seeking to protect the most vulnerable against these life-threatening and debilitating diseases.
 In January 2018, MSF began its first multi-antigen campaign to vaccinate 10,000 children between the ages of 0 and 5 years.

 But the campaign, which involves covering a total of 60,000km of desert roads to reach the number of children targeted, is complicated to implement.

 “Bringing this campaign about requires a lot of resources.
 Before anything else, you have to make the vaccines available, and then get logistics support to move teams around a vast region where access to isolated populations is complicated,” says Patrick Irenge, Medical Coordinator for MSF in Mali.
 “Vaccines have to be kept at a temperature of between 2 and 8 degrees Celsius in a region where temperatures can reach up to 50 degrees Celsius.
-On top of that, mobilising so many people – from qualified medical personnel to drivers who know the region perfectly – is no mean feat.”
+On top of that, mobilizing so many people – from qualified medical personnel to drivers who know the region perfectly – is no mean feat.”

 The campaign will take place in three stages in order to follow the established vaccination calendar in Mali.
 Measles, yellow fever, and meningitis vaccines need only be administered once to take effect.
 Others must be delivered in three separate doses.
 Such a process can be all the more difficult to follow given the nature of mobile, nomadic communities which do not always stay in one location over a period of weeks.